 Fans could need to be double vaccinated to go to Premier League matches

+Fans could need to be fully vaccinated to go to Premier League matches

 Government is in talks with football chiefs and due to make an announcement before the season begins